 As with a lot of the surrealism that came before them, the images seem to be caught in absurd motion, a medley of drama.
 This doesn't make their images complicated though, rather it gives us near infinite scope to tell our own stories - each image is deserving of a book of in itself.

-The allegorical nature of their work seems to take a lot of influence from storytellers of yore.
+The allegorical nature of their work takes a lot of influence from storytellers of yore.
 Imagining one of their scenes being slotted into Alice in Wonderland wouldn't be too much of a stretch.
 Simultaneously, it wouldn't be too hard to envision their work next to political murals.
-They're both artforms with a lot to say - they just do so in very different ways.
+They're both artforms with a lot to say - they just go about it in very different ways.

 AEC thinks of his art as “an opportunity to understand mystical reasons of The Universe”.
 This transcendental approach to creation gives it an ethereal quality, as if the images aren't all planned, but a result of an artistic divine intervention.
 Perhaps, if Michelangelo were around now, he'd also be a part of their crew.

-Unfortunately, as of May 2016, the pair have gone their own ways, both still working in very similar styles, signing their work with their name followed by 'Interesni Kazki'.
-Their work has left a mark on the street art world and indeed their murals still grace walls the world over.
+Their work has left a mark on the street art world and their murals still grace walls the world over.
 Although they're technically gone, they're not really - IK was just another chapter in their ever evolving fairytale.

 More like this: